 Here is Dating Someone with Depression: 15 Tips for A Healthy Relationship

-The mental, emotional, and physical toll depression takes on a person who has this complex mental health disorder can also impact those closest to them.
+The mental, emotional, and physical toll depression takes on a person who has this complex mental health disorder can be crippling and also impact those closest to them.
 If you are dating someone with depression, but it’s an illness that you have never dealt with before, it can be tough to understand what they are going through.
 You may want to do nothing but support them, except you don’t know how because you cannot relate to their symptoms, feelings, or thoughts.

 So how do you date someone with depression?

 And is it possible to maintain a healthy and successful relationship loving someone with depression?

 Welcome to today’s blog, where I will do my best to help tackle these questions for you, as I understand your confusion and even frustration.
 I know how much of a struggle it can be to watch your partner battle whats going on inside them.
 If you are dating someone with depression, it will not only impact you but some foundational elements of a healthy, lasting relationship.